 Psychoterapy, coaching and councelling in English

-In 2000 I moved back to Norway, trained as a gestalt psychotherapist and took advanced training as a councellor to psychotherapists.
-I also started the Oslo Buddhistsenter in 2000, my own firm Pustepause in 2005 and our consultancy firm iGo in 2011 – the same year I adopted my daughter from Chile.
+I took my MSc in Business Ethics at the Manchester University, UK, and stayed there for 11 years.
+In 2000 I moved back to Norway, trained as a gestalt psychotherapist and took advanced training as a supervisor to psychotherapists and started Pustepause.
+I also helped starting the consulting group iGo in 2011 to bring gestalt to organisational life – the same year I adopted my daughter from Chile.

 Online we meet at whereby.com/pustepause